kovidgoyal/calibre/manual/edit.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As a convenience, you can select multiple HTML files in the Files Browser, right click and choose Link stylesheets to have |app| automatically insert the
+As a convenience, you can select multiple HTML files in the Files Browser, right click and choose Link stylesheets to have calibre automatically insert the
 <link> tags for those stylesheets into all the selected HTML files.

 .. raw:: html epub